 Impairment losses recognised in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
-An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
+An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount since the last impairment loss was recognised.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation, if no impairment loss had been recognised.
+Such reversal is recognised in the profit or loss.

-2.12 Financial instruments
+2.11 Financial instruments